aminnairi/kryptonian/README.md

 };
 ```

-That's it, in a few lines, you just created your own server/client appliation using React for this example.
+That's it, in a few lines, you just created your own server/client application using React for this example.
 Note that it works with absolutely any JavaScript framework, and even Vanilla TypeScript since it has no external dependencies.
 You could of course do the same in Vue.js for instance.

 ```html
 <script lang="ts" setup>